 Rhonda McWilliams, Ed.D.

-Dr. Rhonda McWilliams has 16 years of campus leadership experience.
-Furthermore, she has 13 years of Central Office leadership as Area Superintendent, Chief HR Officer, Director of Secondary Education, and Executive Director Student Affairs in Pflugerville, Fort Bend, and Alief ISDs.
-She is also an Adjunct Professor in the Department of Education at Concordia Texas University.
-Rhonda recently servied as Interim Assistant Superintendent of Human Resources in Waco ISD during the 2019-2020 school year.
+Dr. Rhonda McWilliams has served in public schools in Texas for over 40 years.
+Prior to retirement in 2018, Rhonda was in Central Office leadership as Area Superintendent, Chief HR Officer, Director of Secondary Education, and Executive Director of Student Affairs in Fort Bend ISD, Pflugerville, and Alief ISDs.
+She is also an Adjunct Professor in the Department of Education at Concordia Texas University and a Field Supervisor for alternative certification candidates for ESC Region 13.
+Post-retirement, Dr. McWilliams has served as Interim Assistant Superintendent of HR in Waco ISD and in Hutto ISD; Hutto High School Principal in 2022-23; Interim Principal at Forbes MS in Georgetown ISD, and most recently as Interim Chief HR in Boerne ISD.

 Henry Gideon